Enet4/dos-rs/README.md

 Copy the resulting `dos_rs.exe` file into your DOS environment, with [`CWSDPMI.EXE`](http://sandmann.dotster.com/cwsdpmi/) alongside it.
-It should then be ready run for a DOS machine, virtual machine, or emulator.
+It should then be ready to run on a DOS machine, virtual machine, or emulator.

 ## Related